Published: Nov. 19, 2021 By

 Lead by example

 As I learn more about zero waste living and sustainability, the most inspirational people to me are the ones who care and act silently.
 Convincing your loved ones to care about the environment doesn’t always have to be a conversation or argument.
-We as people notice small things that one does and mirror actions of people that we love.
+We notice small things that others do and mirror actions of people that we love.
 If you want people to take your advice, the best thing you can do is hold yourself accountable and strive to do better each and every day.
+If you do have a conversation, here are some tips:

 • Be careful not to come from a place of privilege